gbif/hp-new-zealand/standards-and-tools.md

         <tr>
             <td><a href="https://www.nzor.org.nz" target="_blank">New Zealand Organisms Register (NZOR)</a></td>
             <td>Data validation</td>
             <td>A list of the names of organisms relevant to New Zealand.
-In addition to the website, NZOR provides <a href="https://www.nzor.org.nz/matches" target="_blank">Matching</a> service that can be used to validate names.</td>
+In addition to the website, NZOR provides a <a href="https://www.nzor.org.nz/matches" target="_blank">Matching</a> service that can be used to validate names.</td>
         </tr>
     </tbody>
 </table>